 In the past, Actinic Keratoses were often removed by using a surgical knife or liquid nitrogen.
 This could be very painful and sometimes even lead to scarring.
 Fortunately, we now have PDT, which is a much more modern approach to correcting Actinic Keratoses.
 This PDT procedure is often called a “field treatment,” as it can cover an entire area (or field) at once rather than dealing with each growth individually.

 Photodynamic Therapy is FDA-approved for the treatment of Actinic Keratoses.
-It is a multi-step approach that uses light therapy to neutralize the growths and provide comprehensive, effective results, although individual results and treatment plans can vary.
+It is a multi-step approach that uses light treatment for sun damaged skin to neutralize the growths and provide comprehensive, effective results, although individual results and treatment plans can vary.

 How Does PDT Work?

-During the treatment, a liquid substance is applied that will become absorbed by the skin.
+During light treatment for sun damaged skin, a liquid substance is applied that will become absorbed by the skin.
 When the substance combines with sun-damaged cells, it causes them to become extremely sensitive to light.
 After the damaged cells have been primed for treatment, a special device exposes the damaged cells to a special wavelength of light.
 In the process, the damaged cells are killed by the light treatment, but healthy cells remain unharmed.
 After the damaged cells have undergone light therapy, the body should naturally begin to remove them from your system before they can become a cancer threat.

 For patients who have extensive sun damage, multiple sessions may be recommended.
 In other cases, our professional may recommend a periodic maintenance treatment, especially if your skin is frequently exposed to the sun.